leanprover/fp-lean/functional-programming-lean/src/type-classes/pos.md

 ### Another Representation

 An alternative way to represent a positive number is as the successor of some `Nat`.
-Replace the definition of `Pos` with the following structure:
+Replace the definition of `Pos` with a structure whose constructor is named `succ` that contains a `Nat`:
 ```lean
 {{#example_decl Examples/Classes.lean AltPos}}
 ```